Jerry Glanville: College football

 Glanville was formerly the defensive coordinator for the University of Hawaii's football team, working under his former offensive coordinator (and eventual successor) at Atlanta, June Jones, for two seasons.
 Prior to his tenure at the University of Hawaii, Glanville's earlier involvement with college football was the defensive ends/outside linebackers coach at Georgia Tech from 1968 to 1973 and the defensive coordinator at Western Kentucky University in 1967, shortly after his own career as a player had ended.

 On February 28, 2007, Glanville accepted the head coaching position at Portland State University (PSU), his first college head coaching job.
 Glanville, who replaced Tim Walsh, was the program's 12th head coach in their history.
 He resigned this position with the support of the university on November 17, 2009, with an overall record of 9–24 during his tenure.

 In 2024, he became defensive coordinator for Northwestern Oklahoma State, an NCAA Division II school.

+When asked what he was doing coaching in his eighties, he stated, "Well I tell everyone - preachers preach, and coaches coach.
+You never really quit coaching.
+If you can help one player be better than he was yesterday, then you jump out of bed and you run to work.
+If you can help one guy just improve a little bit, that beats all the money you could ever make.
+When you crawl into the box, and they put dead men in a box, you only get to take a couple things with you, and it's not money, it's your integrity and who you've helped."

 Return to coaching

 On February 23, 2018, Glanville was named defensive coordinator for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He left the team after the 2018 season for personal reasons.

 In 2019, he was hired by Marc Trestman as the defensive coordinator for the Tampa Bay Vipers of the XFL.
 Glanville was named head coach of the Conquerors of The Spring League on October 15, 2020.

+In February 2026, Glanville was hired as the defensive coordinator of the San Antonio Toros of the Continental Football League.